seahorn/crab/README.md

 	cmake --build . --target apron && cmake ..
     cmake --build . --target install

-The `tests` directory contains many examples of how to build programs written in CrabIR and compute invariants using different analyses and abstract domains.
-To compile these tests type:

-	mkdir build && cd build
-    cmake -DCMAKE_INSTALL_PREFIX=_INSTALL_DIR_ -DCRAB_USE_LDD=ON -DCRAB_USE_APRON=ON -DCRAB_ENABLE_TESTS=ON ../
-	cmake --build . --target ldd && cmake ..
-	cmake --build . --target apron && cmake ..
-    cmake --build . --target install

-and then, for instance, to run `test1`:

-    build/test-bin/test1

 # Using Crab in other C++ projects #